earn-alliance/earnmanagement.com/docs/features/payments.md

 If you decide to invite your [scholars via email](user-management.md#invite-user-from-user-management), they can also view historic individual payments and the breakdown of how they were paid.
 Scholars invited have **read-only access to your account**.

+By default, the guild or manager's account is the wallet you've set as the treasury, which can be set or changed in [Wallets](wallets.md).
+All manager payments will be transferred to this treasury account.

 ### Generate Payments

 1. To **generate a Payment Event**, click “Generate Payments.”

 2. Select your payment start and earn date, and “Generate.”

-Note that when choosing a date range, it only picks up scholars _based on their last paid day_.
+Note that when choosing a date range, it only picks up scholars _based on their last paid day_ on their account.

-For example:
+For example: when entering a Earn Start Date of October 1st, 2021 and an Earn End Date of today (April 1st, 2022):

 * If the scholar was last paid today, there would be no payment to generate.
-* If the scholar was last paid on Nov 1, 2021, it will generate a payment for the scholar’s earnings between Nov 1, 2021 and today.
+* If the scholar was last paid on November 1st, 2021, it will generate a payment for the scholar’s earnings between November 1st, 2021 and today.

 ![earn start end date](04_Payments_Enter_Start_End_Date.gif)